-In addition, a smaller truck might initially be less expensive, but it also means more trips, Fiveash explains. ?Those extra trips can cost you a lot of money,? he says.
+In addition, a smaller truck might initially be less expensive, but it also means more trips, Fiveash explains. ?Those extra trips can cost you a lot of

 Another safety issue Fiveash sees concerns trailers.
 His company used dual axle 16- to 20-foot trailers with square tube frames. ?These were a lot stronger than the angle iron frames,? he says.
 He strongly suggests contractors buy trailers with electric brakes. ?These trailers weigh a lot when loaded.
 A trailer with good brakes will stop quicker than a truck with no trailer on it,? he says.

 After all these factors are taken into consideration, the biggest decision a landscape contractor will have to make, many experts agree, is choosing a dealer. ?It is important to pick a dealership geared toward the commercial market,?
 Snodgrass emphasizes. ?They are accustomed to dealing with (landscape) ownerships.?